Creatrix-Net/docs/docs/commands/message_commands.md

     Also by mentioning Minato you invoke commands i.e.
     @Minato Namikaze help

+    And in DM's only m! works i.e. only m!help in DM's

     Use ")help command" for more info on a command.